 Its name is Kraftkar (a Norwegian term for a powerfully built man) and its origin is the tiny cheesery Tingvollost in Fjord Norway.

-Event organizer The Guild of Fine Food describe the finale as “suprising and emotional”, with wild celebrations following immediately on the heels of the cheesy underdog’s victory, having racked up the most points from the judges and thereby snatching victory in front of two local spanish contenders.
+Event organizer The Guild of Fine Food describe the finale as “surprising and emotional”, with wild celebrations following immediately on the heels of the cheesy underdog’s victory, having racked up the most points from the judges and thereby snatching victory in front of two local spanish contenders.